 Between 2003 and 2005, Andrew held the positions of Shadow Financial Secretary and Shadow Paymaster General.
 He forced the Government to change its rules so that the Parliamentary Ombudsman could examine the Equitable Life scandal which has hurt many of his constituents.

-As the MP for Chichester, Andrew has worked hard for his constituents, representing them at both the local and national level.
+Andrew has worked hard for his constituents, representing them at both the local and national level.
 He is passionate about preserving the natural beauty of the Chichester District and the Downs for generations to come.

 Since 1997 he has been instrumental in creating and driving forward numerous campaigns to protect and improve local services.